EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Windows-Admin-Center.md

     1. Open a new tab.
     1. Navigate to <https://portal.azure.com> and sign in if necessary.
+    1. On the top-right, click your user avatar and click **Switch directory**.
+    1. If your Directory is not Current, beside your Directory name, click **Switch**.
     1. In the search box at the top, type **Microsoft Entra ID** and click **Microsoft Entra ID**.
     1. In Microsoft Entra ID, on the page **Overview**, take a note of **Tenant ID**.